 1 tbsp shredded unsweetened coconut

 Combine all the dry ingredients in a bowl.
-Then add wet ingredients and stir together.
+Then add wet ingredients (start with 2 tbsp of almond milk and add more accordingly.
+Every protein powder is different so to avoid getting batter that’s too thin, adjust accordingly) and stir together.
 Heat a pan and spray with non-stick cooking spray.
 Pour 2 tbsp of batter to form each pancake.
 Cook a few minutes.
 Once it starts to bubble on top, flip and cook an additional minute or two.
 You’ll get exactly 4 pancakes if you measure (and use a spatula to scrape the bowl).

 Serve with you toppings of choice.
 I served it with some extra coconut and a maple syrup/yogurt combo (2-3 tbsp greek yogurt + 1 tbsp maple syrup + water to thin it out).
 Deeeelish.